 Prizes for the Show - AGS Gift Vouchers

-The AGS have introduced a range of Gift Vouchers and some of these are given as prizes each year for the online show.
-In 2014, there are two prizes available, each consisting of £40 worth of gift vouchers.
-The two categories for which the prizes will be awarded are:
+The AGS have a range of Gift Vouchers and some of these are given as prizes each year for the online show.
+In 2018 there are three prizes available, each consisting of £40 worth of gift vouchers.
+The categories for which the prizes are awarded are:

-- The best entry of a single species, variety of a species or hybrid.
+- The 'best entry of a single species, variety of a species or hybrid'.
 The entry may contain more than one specimen (for example as in the case of a clump of bulbs).
-In 2013 this was won won by Eric Locke for his pan of Pleione maculata (class 39)
+In 2017 this was won by Eberhard Proessdorf with a plant of Dionysia bryoides(Class 23)

-- The best entry of a group of more than one variety of plant in a garden setting or in a container such as a trough.
-In 2013 this was won by Ken Curtis for his entry ' Rockery merging into pond' (class 7).
+The 'best entry of a group of more than one variety of plant in a garden setting or in a container such as a trough'.
+In 2017 this was also won by Eberhard Proessdorf for his 'view of a woodland bed shown in a garden setting' (Class 2)

 When entries close on Christmas Eve, visitors can view all the entries in each class, but without the exhibitor's name.
 Anyone logged in as a website user during judging can record their vote for the best plant or entry in each class.
 As well as presenting the official firsts, seconds and thirds chosen by the judges, the popular choice in each class is also be indicated when the results are published in January.